Lea Rue

 Emma Lauwers (born 1 October 1993), known as Lea Rue, is a Belgian singer-songwriter and entrepreneur.

-Emma Lauwers surprised friend and foe during The Voice van Vlaanderen (The Voice of Flanders).
-She was one of the candidates who competed in 2014.
-Even though she didn't win, she did prove that she has a fantastic voice.
+Emma Lauwers competed as a candidate on The Voice van Vlaanderen (The Voice of Flanders) in 2014, though she did not win the competition.

 Emma is also regularly on various stages in Flanders.
 In 2015, it became known that the nightingale from The Voice is unpacking with her own musical project.
 As a stage name Lea Rue, she picked up with her own first single I Can’t Say No! so that nothing stands in her way of breaking through internationally.

-Emma is also a woman entrepreneur who founded 'The Bank' in Ixelles and skillfully juggles between her musical career and business management.
+Emma is also a woman entrepreneur who founded 'The Bank'.